KeanuAllassanitheOperator/KeaMain/README.md

-# docker.registry
+#

-our own registry for docker images!
+our own registry for all automating scripts and files to deploy scalable and comfortable IT Infrastructures

 ## Getting started